Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Prerequisites: 80% to 89% in the placement test, or successful participation in another course at C1 level at the SpZ, or a UNIcert® II certificate.
+Prerequisites: 80% to 89% in the placement test, or successful participation in another C1-level course at the SpZ, or a UNIcert® II certificate.

-Type of assessment: ECTS points are gained by completing a range of tasks, which will be outlined in class.
-Individual research, preparation and regular participation are necessary to get the most out of this course
+Type of assessment: ECTS points are earned by completing a series of tasks, which will be explained in the course.
+Individual research, preparation, and regular participation are necessary to get the most out of this course.

 English for Work C1